aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/html-to-markdown/_index.md

 {{% blocks/products/pf/agp/content h2="Save HTML to MARKDOWN in Java Online for Free" %}}

-The following example demonstrates how to convert HTML to MARKDOWN document format in Java.
+The following example demonstrates how to convert HTML to MARKDOWN in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert HTML file into MARKDOWN format.
+Follow the easy steps to convert HTML to MARKDOWN.
 Upload your HTML file, then simply save it as MARKDOWN file.
 For both HTML reading and MARKDOWN writing you can use fully qualified filenames.
 The output MARKDOWN content and formatting will be identical to the original HTML document.

 {{% /blocks/products/pf/agp/text %}}